schirrmacher/malwi/README.md

 ## Why malwi?

 [The number of _malicious open-source packages_ is growing](https://arxiv.org/pdf/2404.04991).
-This is not just a threat to your business but also to the open-source community.
+This represents a threat to the open-source community.

 Typical malware behaviors include: